kgeiger/suko-solver/README.md

 suko solution in average *O(n/2)* time.
 On a 2014-era laptop, these times are about 0.012s and 0.006s, respectively.

-Before seaching the set of grids the program performs simple sanity checks on its input parameters:
+Before seaching the set of grids the program performs simple sanity checks.
-  * Circle clues must be between 10 and 30 inclusive (sum of four lowest numbers 1 ..
-4 or four highest number 6 ..
-9).
-  * First color clue must be between 10 and 30 inclusive (same as Circle clues).
-  * Second color clue must be between 6 and 24 inclusive (three lowest 1 ..
-3 or three highest 7 ..
-9).
-  * Third color clue must be between 3 and 17 inclusive.
-  * Box indices must be 1 ..
-9

- If any parameter fails these tests the program exits with an error.

 ## Implementation
  Source language: **C**